tradingview-pine-seeds/docs/data.md

 ### Data update

-Your EOD data is checked and uploaded to the TradingView repository once a day.
+Your EOD data is checked and uploaded to the TradingView repository daily.
 You can see the data for all previous days on the [chart][tv_chart].
-The data that is checked and uploaded today will appear on the chart the next day.
+The data checked and uploaded today will appear on the chart the next day.
 If you don't update the data for three months, it will be removed from the TradingView storage.

 Intraday data and real-time updates are possible using a REST protocol, but this option is only available for [brokerage integration][brokerage_integration].